duongtruongbinh/Prog4DS_FinalProject/README.md

     - Select K songs with the smallest distances.
 These are the songs that the system highly rates in similarity to the user's liked song.
     - Extract information such as song names and artists from the selected songs and return this information as recommendations for the user.

-> **Kết quả:** Recommend the top 5 tracks for the user in descending order of similarity, based on the calculated Euclidean distances.
+> **Result:** Recommend the top 5 tracks for the user in descending order of similarity, based on the calculated Euclidean distances.

 ![Recommend](./image/Q3.png)